📄️ Agents Overview

 📄️ LLM Agent

-The LLM Agent adapter (llmagent:chat) provides a simple conversational agent model with flat conversation history and a tool call loop.
+The LLM Agent adapter (llmagent:chat) provides a simple conversational agent model with a flat per-session conversation and a tool call loop.
 It is the default transition function for new agents.

 📄️ Goal Tree